Golden State Seal Merit Diploma FAQsFrequently asked questions for the Golden State Seal Merit Diploma.

 The intent is for the course and grade, or examination and score, to signify to the LEA that the student has mastered the high school subject area completed or assessed.
-The LEA will not be required to report the other subject criteria selected for use by the LEA to the CDE.
+The LEA is not required to report to the CDE the other subject criteria selected for use by the LEA.

 What are the business rules for determining the grade mentioned?

 LEAs should use the same course grade rules they used to determine the student’s eligibility to be awarded a high school diploma.

 For each eligible senior, school districts and charter schools will receive two GSSMD insignias: (1) a gold, embossed seal to be affixed to the student’s high school diploma; and (2) a black-and-white seal to be affixed to the student’s transcript (EC section 51453[b]).